 Scientific Name: Macropus rufus

-The red kangaroo is a large mammal that can weigh up to 200 pounds, stand over 5 feet tall, and has a tail that measures almost 3 feet long.
+The red kangaroo is a large marsupial that can weigh up to 200 pounds, stand over 5 feet tall, and has a tail that measures almost 3 feet long.
 It was once thought that the red kangaroo’s long tail was used for balance and support when they walked.

 However, recent research has concluded that their tail is actually used as an extra leg that works to propel the kangaroo.
 The red kangaroo is considered the largest kangaroo species, and it has a life expectancy of about 8 years in the wild.